1coderookie/BSB-LPB-LAN_EN/docs/chap08.md

 |  `/C`                   | `Display configuration of BSB-LAN`
 |  `/D or /DD`            | `Display logfile from the microSD-card` <br /> `Displays the logfile datalog.txt which contains the values of the logged parameters defined in the file BSB_lan_config.h.`
 |  `/DG`                  | `Graphical display of the logfile from microSD-card` <br /> `Shows graphical output (graphs) of the logged values.` <br /> `Note: If you use Javascript blockers, make sure you allow access to d3js.org, because the Arduino just loads the csv-file into the browser and the D3-framework converts the data.`
-|  `/DJ`                  | `Display logfile of telegrams from the microSD-card` <br /> `Displays the logfile journal.txt which shows the content of received and transmitted telegrams.
+|  `/DJ`                  | `Display logfile journal.txt from the microSD-card` <br /> `Displays the logfile journal.txt which shows the content of received and transmitted telegrams.
 This log is useful for debugging and the search for unknown parameters.
-To use this function, you must enable the LOGGER module in the file *BSB_lan_config.h* and set the first element of the log_parameters array to 30000.`
+To use this function, you must enable the LOGGER module in the file BSB_lan_config.h and set the first element of the log_parameters array to 30000.`
-|  `/D0`                  | `Reset logfiles & create new header` <br /> `This command deletes the content of the files datalog.txt and journal.txt and creates a new csv-header for datalog.txt.
+|  `/D0`                  | `Reset both logfiles & create new header` <br /> `This command deletes the content of the files datalog.txt and journal.txt and creates a new csv-header for datalog.txt.
 This command should be executed before first logging.`
-|  `/DD0`               | `Remove datalog.txt only`
+|  `/DD0`               | `Remove logfile datalog.txt only`
-|  `/DJ0`               | `Remove journal.txt only`
+|  `/DJ0`               | `Remove logfile journal.txt only`
 |  `/E<x>`              | `Display ENUM-values of parameter <x>` <br /> `At this command the adapter doesn't communicate with the controller, it's a software sided internal function of BSB-LAN.
 This command is only available for parameters of the type VT_ENUM.`
 |  `/G<x>`              | `GPIO: Query pin <x>` <br /> `Displays the actual state of GPIO pin <x>, where <y>=0 is LOW and <y>=1 is HIGH.`
 |  `/G<x>=<y>`        | `GPIO: Set pin <x> to HIGH (<y> = 1) or LOW (<y> = 0)` <br /> `Sets GPIO pin <x> to LOW (<y>=0) or HIGH (<y>=1).` <br /> `Reserved pins which shouldn't be allowed to be set can be defined previously at GPIO_exclude in the file BSB_lan_config.h.`